yuntaozhang999/yuntaozhang999.github.io/_posts/2025-08-17-gcp-instance-guide.md

 ## 1. GCP Instance Configuration

-To handle the computational demands of training our models, we need a GCP instance with specific hardware.
+To handle the computational demands of training our models, we need a GCP instance with capable hardware.
 Here's a summary of a recommended configuration:

 *   **Machine Type:** `g2-standard-8` (8 vCPUs, 32 GB Memory)
 *   **GPU:** 1 x NVIDIA L4